 As expected, the 4000mAh battery on the Note 7 Pro easily lasts for a day, and more.
 Xiaomi bundles a 5V 2A charger in the box, which takes more than 2 hours and 30 minutes to fully charge the battery.

 When considering phones under 15,000, or maybe even 20,000, the Redmi Note 7 Pro seems more than good enough to suit most people’s needs.
-In fact, with the SD 675 and Sony IMX586 camera at an unprecedented price, it practically mops the floor with the current competition in the relevant price bracket (again, unless you have different specific requirements).
+In fact, with the SD 675 and Sony IMX586 camera at an unprecedented price, lend it an advantage.

-At the same time, based on our Redmi Note 7 Pro experience, we wouldn’t go as far as saying that the experience is sure to thwart all competition around 20K, or that it beats phones that cost twice as much.
-The Galaxy A50 is a worthy alternative but only for people who are willing to forego some camera prowess and processing power for a better design, more interesting software, and a more vivid display.
+At the same time, based on our past few months experience with Redmi Note 7 Pro, we wouldn’t go as far as saying that the experience is sure to thwart all competition around 20K, or that it beats phones that cost twice as much.

 - Excellent performance